-All Dutch banks provide a similar range of services to their customers and have introduced online banking services to make life easier.
+All Dutch banks provide a similar range of services to their customers and have introduced online banking services.
 Unlike in some countries, cheques are not commonly used in the Netherlands.
 Cash machines (ATMs) are widespread.
 Credit/debit cards are not accepted everywhere.
 Dutch supermarkets generally do not accept credit cards.

 Most banks offer a variety of account types.
 The most easily acquired accounts are: